 Have you successfully grown your online business in your home country?
 Are you looking for new marketplaces to reach more customers?
-Then it could be time to start selling internationally and you should look no further than France.
+Then it could be time to start selling internationally, and you should look no further than the French marketplace opportunities.

 It’s simple – for your company to reach its potential, you can’t treat borders as limits.